A Taste of Hong Kong: A Family Travel Guide

 Upon arriving, pick up an Octopus Card, which can be used not only on the MTR (including Airport Express) and buses all over Hong Kong, but at many shops and restaurants, as well.
 Think of it as a subway card with extra benefits!
 You can easily add value at many stations, and have it refunded when it is time to return home.

-Even as soon as we landed, we hopped aboard the Airport Express, which got us to our hotel in a short 20 minutes – probably faster than having to deal with traffic!
-Check with your airline; in many cases you can check-in your luggage up to 24 hours in advance from the Airport Express station, making your departure even more convenient.
+As soon as we landed, we hopped aboard the Airport Express.
+This got us to our hotel in a short 20 minutes – probably faster than having to deal with traffic!
+Check with your airline; in many cases you can check in your luggage up to 24 hours in advance from the Airport Express station, making your departure even more convenient.

 Write your destination on a card for taxi drivers.
-We learned that when trying to communicate with taxi drivers, it was easier to hand them a card with our destination translated in characters.
-We would plan our day and ask our concierge to kindly write it on a hotel business card for us – one side would tell the taxi driver our intended destination, and the hotel card would help us get home!
+When trying to communicate with taxi drivers, it was easier to hand them a card with our destination translated into characters.
+We would plan our day and ask our concierge to kindly write it on a hotel business card for us.
+One side would tell the taxi driver our intended destination, and the hotel card would help us get home!

 Map it out!
-To help you get started, here is my Google map to help you find your way!
+To help you get started, here is my Google map of our Hong Kong travel guide to help you find your way!
 You’ll find all the sites and restaurants I listed here, plus many more.

 I hope you enjoyed this peek into our family’s adventures in Hong Kong.
-If you joined me on Snapchat, I hope that was fun, too, and if you have any questions on planning a trip to Hong Kong, with kids or without, comment below, I’d be happy to answer your questions!
+If you joined me on Snapchat, I hope that was fun, too, and if you have any questions about planning a trip to Hong Kong, with kids or without, comment below.
+I’d be happy to answer your questions!